Connor-McCartney/Connor-McCartney.github.io/_pages/cryptography/other/HKCERT2024.md

 It means that the seed mod 2^128 is just 1!

-So do a meet-in-the-middle attack mod 2^128.
+So do a meet-in-the-middle attack mod 2^128, to recover x1, x2, x3, x4.

+Then you form an equation g mod 2^256.

+Currently, the beta version of sage is good at solving this, just do `.roots(multiplicities=False)`.

+If you don't have it yet, then lsb pruning is also fun/instructive:

 ```python
 from tqdm import trange